rgreminger/tilburg-science-hub/slides/theory.md

 ## Guiding principles

-- Others should understand pipeline, merely by looking at file/directory structure
+- Others should understand pipeline, merely by *looking at file/directory structure*
-- Each step in pipeline is self-contained ("portability")
+- Each step in pipeline is *self-contained* ("portability")
-- Project is versioned & backed-up (more later)
+- Project is *versioned & backed-up* (more later)

-## Let's share your experience and firm practices
+## Let's share your practices

 - How __do you__ keep files/directories tidy?
 - How __do you__ ensure portability?